-New Shannon Class Lifeboat Due At Sheerness
+New Shannon Class Lifeboat Arrives At Sheerness

 She will be named ' Judith Copping Joyce ' and will carry the number 13-38 which signifies her length (13mtrs) and the 38th Shannon to be completed.
-Sea trials should have been taken place from April 2020, but due to the "COVID-19" Pandemic, these have been postponed until further notice, please watch this page or our Facebook page for future updates.

 HELP FUND THE BOAT : A local fund raising campaign is also underway to raise money towards the cost of the boat.
 Please visit our Facebook page to donate or contact us here.

 Welcome to the RNLI Sheerness Lifeboats website

 The Lifeboat station is situated at Garrison Point within the Port of Sheerness, Kent which used to be an old naval dockyard.

 Our purpose is to save lives at sea and our crew is on call 24hrs a day.